Modernising local public services

 - Energy efficiency of public buildings

-In each of these sectors the Regional Development Fund finances investments in infrastructure, as prioritised in a participatory process.
+The project supports investments in infrastructure, as prioritized in a participatory process.
 The project’s measures include the provision of training in regional planning and programming, public procurement, corruption prevention and the management of local public services.
 These courses can be delivered countrywide.

 The involvement of the Congress of Local Authorities of Moldova ensures the local level is effectively represented in the national discussion on the future shape of local self-administration and regional planning.